 “I’m running this marathon,” she said to her husband.

 “Have you gone crazy?” he retorted.
 “You want to die too?”

 “I’m going for it.”

 Against everyone’s advice in the village, including her husband’s and daughters’, Lata Khare showed up at the marathon the next day.
-She was not wearing any sports clothing, T-shirt or trackies, but the only type of dress she owned and had worn all her life – a saree.
+She was not wearing any sports clothing, a T-shirt or trackies, but the only type of dress she owned and had worn all her life – a saree.
 If this wasn’t a red flag for the organizers, she wasn’t even wearing shoes.
 She was barefoot.
 Citing great risk of injury and all, she was refused entry.

 But, Lata Khare wasn’t having any of it.
-Ancient texts have pegged the willpower of a woman at the same level as a king’s, calling stri-hatha at par with raja-hatha, that is, when a woman decides to do something, no one can stop her.
+Ancient texts have pegged the willpower of a woman at the same level as a king’s, calling stri-hatha on par with raja-hatha, that is, when a woman decides to do something, no one can stop her.
 Lata Khare proved it that day.
 The organizers listening to her story and plea, finally gave in and allowed her participation just to keep her calm.

 Many onlookers cheered for her, some out of sarcasm and others more genuinely.
 “Go, Aunty, go,” they chanted.

 Lata Khare hitched her saree to her knees and, against all odds, ran like there was no tomorrow.
 For the record, 42 kilometers (26 miles) make a marathon and it’s not something you train yourself for overnight.
 Forget winning, without prior preparation and adequate nutrition, most people can’t even complete it.
 Besides, just finishing it wouldn’t be good enough, she had to win it to get any prize money.
 As far as she was concerned, this was the only way out to keep her husband alive.